georgexyz19/georgexyz.com/content/posts/html-css-others.md

 I searched and found an online article Q/A post
 “[How can I download an entire website](https://superuser.com/questions/14403/how-can-i-download-an-entire-website)”.

-The post has an answer regarding using wget command line tool wget to download a website to local hard drive.
+The post has an answer regarding using command line tool wget to download a website to local hard drive.
 The command is shown below:

 ```